yym68686/uni-api/README.md

       - AIzaSyAN2k6IRdgw456
       - AIzaSyAN2k6IRdgw789
     model:
-      - gemini-2.5-pro
+      - gemini-3-pro-preview: gemini-3-pro
       - gemini-2.5-flash: gemini-2.5-flash # After renaming, the original model name gemini-2.5-flash cannot be used, if you want to use the original name, you can add the original name in the model, just add the line below to use the original name
       - gemini-2.5-flash
-      - gemini-2.5-pro: gemini-2.5-pro-search # To enable search for a model, rename it with the -search suffix and set custom request body parameters for this model in `post_body_parameter_overrides`.
+      - gemini-pro-latest: gemini-2.5-pro-search # To enable search for a model, rename it with the -search suffix and set custom request body parameters for this model in `post_body_parameter_overrides`.
       - gemini-2.5-flash: gemini-2.5-flash-think-24576-search # To enable search for a model, rename it with the -search suffix and set custom request body parameters for this model in post_body_parameter_overrides.
 Additionally, you can customize the inference budget using -think-number.
 These options can be used together or separately.
       - gemini-2.5-flash: gemini-2.5-flash-think-0 # Support to rename models with -think-number suffix to enable search, if the number is 0, it means to close the reasoning.
       - gemini-embedding-001